twentysevns/rtl8822bs/README.md

-## rtl8822bs
+# rtl8822bs

-### Known Issues
+## Known Issues

-- High CPU load (idle 99%)
+- High CPU load (idle 99%).
-- Not fully support iw ioctl command (iw dev del)
+- Not fully support iw ioctl command (iw dev del).
-- Unstable AP mode when Bluetooth is ON (client always reconnected)
+- Unstable AP mode when Bluetooth is ON (client always reconnected).
 - Trunk version armbian won't work, need to create custom build with stable version then change kernel name to prevent kernel upgrade, dont use "main" branch.
+- Wifi stuck at 12dbm.

 NOTE: Other issue are not fully tested, Not for daily use.

-### How to use
+## How to use

-Install linux-header first, that depend on your kernel!
+Install (linux header & development tools) first, that depend on your kernel and OS!

 Clone this repository.
 ```